OptionalalertIf this is true, the compiler will exclusively use ASCII characters in

 The special value Logger.silent can be used to easily silence all messages.

-, Sass won’t print warnings that are caused
+OptionalquietIf this option is set to true, Sass won’t print warnings that are caused

 by dependencies.
 A “dependency” is defined as any file that’s loaded